kubernetes-sigs/kubespray/docs/equinix-metal.md

 ## Local Host Configuration

 To perform this installation, you will need a localhost to run Terraform/Ansible (laptop, VM, etc) and an account with Equinix Metal.
-In this example, we're using an m1.large CentOS 7 OpenStack VM as the localhost to kickoff the Kubernetes installation.
+In this example, we are provisioning a m1.large CentOS7 OpenStack VM as the localhost for the Kubernetes installation.
 You'll need Ansible, Git, and PIP.

 ```bash